BANPUMP-team/data-diode/README.md

 # data-diode software

+If this file is not rendered correctly, read example.txt

 Static arp should be set for each side of the data diode.

 Place the following line in a crontab script for the root user if you want to upload files from a SRCDIR directory when unchanged for 1 minute: